wGamba/Git-Course/README.md

 A repository, often referred to as a "repo," is a storage location where your project's files and their revision history are managed.
 It can be local (on your computer) or remote (hosted on platforms like GitHub).
 Repositories enable collaboration, version tracking, and centralized management of your codebase.

+### Git Commands

+#### Git init

+**`git init`** initializes a new Git repository in your project directory.
+It creates a hidden `.git` folder to track changes and manage version control.
+Use it to start versioning your project.

+**`<directory Project> git init`** It is possible to create a Git repository in an already existing directory by using the command `<directory Project> git init`.
+This initializes Git in the specified directory without affecting its current files.